ismayilkarimli/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Rock Paper Scissors game created using Vanilla JS
+Implementation of the Rock Paper Scissors project from The Odin Project's "Foundations" path